alphagov/notifications-local/README.md

     ./clone-repos.sh
     ```

+    Manually make sure that each of those repositories are on the `main` branch and on the latest commit.

 3) Each of the services needs to have some environment variables defined.
 We have template .env files in the root of the repository a helper script automates generating real .env into the `./private` directory files from those templates, prompting for input as required.
 These should obviously never be committed and is excluded in `.gitignore`.

     You will need the full path of your checked-out credentials repository (cd to it and run `pwd`), your SQS queue prefix from `notifications-api/environment.sh`, and your AWS access key/secret key from `~/.aws/credentials`